DoguparthiAakash/Mithl-OS/README.md

 **Mithl OS** is open-source software licensed under the **MIT License**.

 > **A Note from the Creator:**
 > *This OS was born out of pure curiosity.
 It is a non-profit, community-driven project.
-If you are willing to use the code, contribute to the kernel, or help us grow into like a Linux Or Other Platforms, you are heartily welcomed.
+If you are willing to use the code, contribute to the kernel, or help us grow into something like Linux or other platforms, you are heartily welcomed.
 Let's build something amazing together.*
 >
 > *Crafted with ❤️ and caffeine by Aakash and the Open Source Community.*